yellowmachine/yellow-machine/README.md

     }
 } If an error occurs, then pipe catches the error unless you do something like this. `await pipe(f1, f2, f3, 'throws')`.
 In this case, if for example *f2* throws, then *f3* does not execute and error is thrown.

-In this case `await pipe(dgraph(config), test)`: it loads a schema to dgraph and if there's no error then does the test.
+In this case `await pipe(dgraph(config), test)`: it loads a schema to dgraph database and if there's no error then does the test.
 But if dgraph doesn't load the schema because for example there's a syntax error on the schema.graphql file, then `test` is not executed.

 Pipes can be nested: [f1, [k1, k2], z1].
 If k1 throws, the sequence is: f1...k1...z1.

 In this case: [f1, [k1, k2, 'throws'], z1] if k1 throws then z1 is not executed.

+If we have:

-If: [f1, pwatch("*.js", [k2, k3]), z1] and
+[f1, pwatch("*.js", [k2, k3]), z1] and

 ```js
 function k2({ctx}){